ghowa/nationalistic-symbols/README.md

 ## Acknowledgements

-This project was funded by the [DI4DH initiative](https://www.uibk.ac.at/digital-humanities/ausschreibung-di4dh.html) at the University of Innsbruck, Austria.
+Initial training annotations were funded by the German [BMBF](https://www.bmbf.de) at the University of Passau, Germany.
+Further annotations were funded by the [DI4DH initiative](https://www.uibk.ac.at/digital-humanities/ausschreibung-di4dh.html) at the University of Innsbruck, Austria.
+Training was conducted using the infrastructure of the [Research Center High Performance Computing](https://www.uibk.ac.at/fz-hpc/) in Innsbruck.